emirot/argocd-extension-installer/README.md

 | MAX_DOWNLOAD_SEC          | No       | 30        | Total time in seconds allowed to download the extension.                                                                                                                                                            |
 | EXTENSION_JS_VARS      | No       | ""        | Export the variables to `extension-$EXTENSION_JS_VARS` in js file within the extension folder.
 These variables will be exported as env variables with key `${EXTENSION_NAME}_VARS`. <br/>The format should be `{key1=value1, key2=value2}`. |

+> [!IMPORTANT]
+> The tar file at `EXTENSION_URL` must contain a top-level directory named `resources` containing the extension js file.
+The file may be nested under additional directories.
+For example: `resources/my-extension/my-extension.js`.

 # Examples